 - Trigger conditions: An alarm is triggered when someone or something enters the preset monitoring area.

-Zone Linger, on the other hand, is concerned with the act of lingering within an area, with its main features being:
+Zone Loitering, on the other hand, is concerned with the act of loitering within an area, with its main features being:

-- The target is lingering: It is mainly used to identify lingering behaviors within a specific area.
+- The target is loitering: It is mainly used to identify lingering behaviors within a specific area.

-- Focus on lingering patterns: Attention is given to whether a person or object moves back and forth, lingers, or loiters within the area.
+- Focus on loitering patterns: Attention is given to whether a person or object moves back and forth, lingers, or loiters within the area.

 - Trigger conditions: An alarm is triggered when a person or object remains in a specific area for a certain period of time.